stevedepp/gcp-iot-pipeline/shells/README.md

+# gcp-iot-pipeline
+Building a Serverless Data Pipeline : IoT to BigQuery

-# 5 shell scripts and 4 manual steps to assemble the gcloud / raspeberrypi infra
+## 5 shell scripts and 4 manual steps to assemble the gcloud / raspeberrypi infra
-#### (shell scripts shown do not show the lines of logging found in the actual files)
+(shell scripts shown do not show the lines of logging found in the actual files)

-## laptop
+### laptop

-### manual 1: clone the repository
+#### manual 1: clone the repository

 - [x] execute the following commands in a laptop computer's terminal window.